denk0403/Mocking-Spongebob/README.md

 - [x] Includes options for copying mock text, link sharing, saving images, and sharing images via the Web Share API.
 - [x] Compatible with all mobile devices featuring a modern web browser.
 - [x] Offers a toggleable dark mode 🌓 style of the website based on your device preferences and preferences between sessions.
-- [x] On Google Chrome for desktops, use your voice to write the caption in a variety of languages using the Web Speech API.
+- [x] In compatible browsers, use your voice to write the caption in a variety of languages using the Web Speech API.
 - [x] Implements Open Graph protocol for generating shareable cards on various social media sites.
 - [x] Audited for performance, accessibility, and best practices using Google Lighthouse.
 - [x] Pairs well with ["Mocking Spongebob Selection Shortcut" Chrome extension](https://chrome.google.com/webstore/detail/mocking-spongebob-selecti/dkideaomnilanjacdpgkflcocpepjeno) to generate memes faster from other online content.